 That second layer is what makes de minimis tracking possible.
 For unclassified benefits and gift cards, the current limits include NZD 300 per employee for a quarterly return period, NZD 1,200 per employee for an income-year or annual return period, and NZD 22,500 across employees.
 Once a relevant limit is exceeded, FBT applies to the full relevant amount rather than only the excess.
 A single bulk voucher invoice cannot answer that test unless the workpaper links the purchase to recipient-level allocations.

 Gift-card treatment has also become easier to get wrong if the preparer relies on old assumptions.
-Current Inland Revenue guidance distinguishes retailer-specific and general-use cards, and from 16 April 2025 employers can choose to apply FBT rules to all gift cards and vouchers.
-The working paper should therefore record the card type and treatment chosen, rather than leaving the reviewer to infer it from the supplier name.
+Current Inland Revenue guidance on unclassified benefits and gift cards distinguishes retailer-specific and general-use cards, and from 16 April 2025 employers can choose to apply FBT rules to all gift cards and vouchers.
+The workpaper should therefore record the card type and treatment chosen, rather than leaving the reviewer to infer it from the supplier name.

 The cleanest spreadsheet shape is one row per employee allocation, not one row per supplier invoice.
 If ten employees each receive a card from a single purchase invoice, the FBT support needs ten allocation rows tied back to the same source invoice.
 That structure lets the reviewer filter by employee, quarter, annual total, benefit type, and taxable status without reconstructing the distribution history from emails or manager notes.